COMMISSIONS & PUBLICATIONS UPDATE

 Chris Hutchings: “We Are One Voice” (Beaconsfield Festival of Choirs, 10th March)

-With Kim Andre Arensen: February 12th: “Song of the Soul” premièred in Soustons, France by Quatuor Vocal Méliades and Ensemble Hope.
-April 22nd:
+Kim Andre Arensen: ‘Song of the Soul’ (fp.
+Soustons, France by Quatuor Vocal Méliades and Ensemble Hope.
+(February 12th)

-With Dominic McGonigal: ‘Night Song’ (2nd November, London, for the founding concert of the new professional ensemble, Philomel).
-Further performances of this work in London, March 2017
+Dominic McGonigal: ‘Night Song’ (Founding concert of the new professional ensemble, Philomel, Brunel Museum Rotherhithe, London, 2/11/17, and March 2018)

-In the US, he wrote the text for Spokes, music by Timothy Tharaldson, which was performed by Youth Chorale of Central Minnesota in 2016.
-Euan is now developing other projects with other US choral composers.
-Kurt Knecht of MusicSpoke wrote (May 25th 2016): “Anyone paying attention to the choral world right now knows that we have a new poet on the rise in Euan Tait.
+Timothy Tharaldson: ‘Spokes’ Youth Chorale of Central Minnesota in 2016.
+In reaction to this work, Kurt Knecht of MusicSpoke wrote (May 25th 2016): “Anyone paying attention to the choral world right now knows that we have a new poet on the rise in Euan Tait.
 He’s been collaborating with several composers including a big premiere of settings of his work by Kim Arnesen.
 It’s for good reason.
 To my mind, Euan’s extremely lyric gift comes from a poet that you can tell was raised on a steady diet of…Wordsworth.
 In contrast to Wordsworth, however, I don’t find a vague sort of pantheism at the bottom of Tait’s poems.
 Instead, they betray a profound and rich spiritual life that make them exceptionally poignant.
 This very grounding is what keeps his poems from floating into sentimentality despite their lyric nature.” http://musicspoke.com/blog/score-week-iii-spokes-timothy-tharaldson/